The Lumberjack of Inflatable SUP

 Many of Hala’s boards can be found in our inflatable whitewater SUP board category, which we discuss in detail in our whitewater paddle board buyer’s guide.
 Hala’s boards are mostly 6” thickness, which has certain advantages in whitewater paddling and accommodates heavier riders.
 Some of their entry-level boards meet the criteria to fit in our all around board and stability board categories though although they are secondary applications for these shapes or sizes.
 Hala boards are very specific purpose, so go into your purchase planning to add to your board collection and eventually own a quiver of boards for different river features.

 Hala’s roots can be traced to their popular downriver whitewater boards, the Atcha 9’6” and the Atcha 8’6”.
 Short and wide board outlines for stability, high rockers to keep the nose out of the water, and lots of volume for floating over the froth are some of the attributes that define this series, with Hala’s proprietary Stompbox retractable center fin giving these boards a unique point of difference from other boards in the category.
+2021 UPDATE: The change from STOMP BOX 1.0 > 2.0 it requires the entire fin assembly to be inserted and removed when the board is inflated and deflated.
+The 1.0 version was integrated into the board, where the 2.0 on 2021 series Atcha, Rado and Radito boards require detaching the assembly to allow folding.

 While these boards are particularly well-suited to running rapids, they are also good for playing on various whitewater features along the way, though river surfing is not their primary purpose